sahib/rmlint/docs/rmlint.1.rst

   **fdupes(1)**.
 At first a progressbar is printed on **stderr.** Afterwards the found files are printed on **stdout;** each set of duplicates gets printed as a block separated by newlines.
 Originals are highlighted in green.
 At the bottom a summary is printed on **stderr**.
-This is mostly useful for scripts that are used to parsing this format.
+This is mostly useful for scripts that were set up for parsing fdupes output.
 We recommend the ``json`` formatter for every other scripting purpose.

   Available options: